hunyadi/md2conf/README.md

 ### Page title

 *md2conf* makes a best-effort attempt at setting the Confluence wiki page title when it publishes a Markdown document the first time.
-The following are probed in this order:
+The following act as sources for deriving a page title:

 1. The `title` attribute set in the [front-matter](https://daily-dev-tips.com/posts/what-exactly-is-frontmatter/).
 Front-matter is a block delimited by `---` at the beginning of a Markdown document.
 Both JSON and YAML syntax are supported.
 2. The text of the topmost unique Markdown heading (`#`).
 For example, if a document has a single first-level heading (e.g. `# My document`), its text is used.
 However, if there are multiple first-level headings, this step is skipped.
-3. The file name (without the extension `.md`).
+3. The file name (without the extension `.md`) and a digest.
+The digest is included to ensure the title is unique across the Confluence space.

-If a matching Confluence page already exists for a Markdown file, the page title in Confluence is left unchanged.
+If the `title` attribute (in the front-matter) or the topmost unique heading (in the document body) changes, the Confluence page title is updated.
+A warning is raised if the new title conflicts with the title of another page, and thus cannot be updated.

 ### Labels